EHDD

-Esherick Homsey Dodge and Davis (also known as EHDD Architecture) is a United States-based architecture, interiors, planning and urban design firm.
-EHDD, ranked among the top 20 architecture firms in the San Francisco Bay Area, where it is headquartered, is known especially for seismically safe, sustainable designs.
-From its early residential work, to The Sea Ranch and Monterey Bay Aquarium, to more recent LEED certified and net-zero buildings, the firm is recognized for collaboration, commitment to innovation and investigation, and responsiveness to location, light, and climate.
+Esherick Homsey Dodge and Davis (also known as EHDD Architecture) is a United States–based architecture, interiors, planning and urban design firm.
+EHDD is ranked among the top 20 architecture firms in the San Francisco Bay Area where it is headquartered.

 History

 EHDD grew out of a practice founded in 1946 by the late American architect Joseph Esherick (1914–1998).
 Esherick began his career designing houses for the architect Gardner Dailey and maintained an interest in private residences throughout his life.
-He taught at the University of California, Berkeley (1952–1985), was among the faculty who supported William Wurster's founding of the College of Environmental Design in 1959, and served as chair of the Architecture Department (1976–1982).
+He taught at the University of California, Berkeley (1952–1985), was among the faculty who supported William Wurster's founding of the College of Environmental Design in 1959, and served as the chair of the Architecture Department (1976–1982).
 Esherick received the AIA Gold Medal in 1989 and the first AIA California Council Maybeck Award in 1992.